 - Registered Grain Exporter’s Directory: The USDA’s Federal Grain Inspection Service maintains a list of registered exporters on its website.

-U.S. wheat prices are discovered through futures exchanges and published daily.
-FOB export price indications are surveyed weekly and published each Friday on USW’s webpage.
+U.S. wheat prices are discovered through futures exchanges and basis prices published daily.
+Export basis and FOB export price indications are surveyed weekly and published each Friday on USW’s webpage.
 Private exporters use risk management tools to honor sales contract prices often made months in advance of vessel loading.
-In order for an inquiry to be considered by a reputable exporter, a buyer should be prepared to provide the following information:
+For an inquiry to be considered by a reputable exporter, a buyer should be prepared to provide the following information:

 - Quantity and loading tolerance